LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 Finalization
 ~~~~~~~~~~~~

 After co-processing is performed (described in Section [sec:Adaptor]) we
 need to perform finalization of Catalyst library.
 This returns all
 resources used by Catalyst and should be done before finalization of
 MPI, if used in code.
 Again, ``b2mndr`` is executed inside ``b2mn`` in
 between MPI initialization and finalization, and thus the order is
 correct.
-Function does not take in any arguments
+Function does not take in any arguments.
-(Listing [lst:finalize]).

 .. code-block:: fortran